 Coron Island in the Philippines, part of the Palawan archipelago, is often called one of the most beautiful corners of the world.
-The island with a silhouette of a sleeping giant hides numerous beaches, coral reefs, lagoons, and lakes!
-In other words, Coron is a paradise for those who love swimming, diving and generally exploring natural wonders of the Philippines tropics!
-Let me take you on Coron Island tour!
+The island with a silhouette of a sleeping giant hides numerous beaches, lagoons, lakes, coral reefs, and underwater gardens!
+In other words, Coron is a paradise for those who love swimming, diving, and generally exploring the natural wonders of the Philippines’ tropics!
+Let me take you on the Coron Island hopping tour!

 JY Travel and Tours, one of the most reliable Coron tour operators, organized my Coron Island hopping adventure.
 Their Coron Ultimate Tour will bring you to Kayangan Lake, Twin Lagoon, Skeleton Wreck, Las Islas de Coral, CYC Beach, Sunset Beach, and Siete Pecados or Reef Garden.
 With an optional add-on of Barracuda Lake, your boat trip can become Coron Super Ultimate Tour!
 You will be amazed by how much beauty can one single day pack!
 Get your swimming goggles on and enjoy Coron above and underwater!